 - This French trawler was wrecked under the cliffs by the Minack Theater, just a couple of hundred yards from where I was born the next day.
 Sadly, nobody knew about the wreck until it was too late, and seventeen sailors died.

 - This web page is in French, but if you right-click it your browser should have a link to translate it.
 Some of the comments are from the children of the lost sailors, and are very sad to read.

 - I remember being at school the day after this wreck – several of the other kids’ fathers were involved with the coastguard or the lifeboat stations, and were talking about what had happened.

 - My father took my brother and me to Lands End at the weekend, and we looked over the cliff at the wreck lying on its side, wedged in the rocks.
 I remember crowds of people walking along the cliffs that day.

 - The dramatic pictures of this wreck and the breeches-buoy rescue operation have become classics.
-BryMay ran a series of shipwrecks on their matchboxes, and I remember this being one of them.
+It was featured in this series of matchbox labels (No. 45, bottom row).

 - The Torrey Canyon, Seven Stones Reef, 1967

 - We lived in Penzance at the time, and there was major activity all around the area for weeks, mostly army personnel helping with cleanup activities.
 I have a strong memory of the black smoke plume after the bombing runs.

 My brother Andy and I started at Truro School in 1969, when our family moved to Kenya.